ecmwf-training/2025-computing-training-week/mars/README.md

 # If using Jupyter notebooks, register your environment as a kernel for ipykernel
 python3 -m ipykernel install --user --name=$envname

+# Optional: Deactive the environment after you are done using it
+deactivate

 ```

 ## 3. Select the Kernel in Your Notebook